librespot-org/librespot-java/api/README.md

 ## Available endpoints

+All the endpoints will respond with `200` if successful or `204` if there isn't any active session.

 ### Player
 - `POST \player\load` Load a track from a given uri.
 The request body should contain two parameters: `uri` and `play`.
 - `POST \player\pause` Pause playback.